romische/smartblocks-os/README.md

  - *toolchain* contains the programs necessary for compilation (avr-g++, etc), referred by the Makefile.
  - *run* is a small bash file that compiles and run the software on the redboard. (needs avrdude and picocom installed)

-# how does it work ?
+# how to use it ?

 See the [main](https://github.com/romische/smartblocks-os/blob/master/source/main.cpp) file for an example.